ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ur conver­
+sation falls into a deep chasm, and
+is lost from sight by its depth and
+darkness.
+They will sometimes sur­
+prise with a few words, that go to
+the mark like a gunshot, and then
+they are silent again, as if they were
+reloading.
+Such men are sale coun­
+sellors, and true friends where thev
+j.rofem to bo such.
+To them truth
+is more valuable than gold, while
+pretension is too gauzy to deceive
 them.
 Words without point, to
 them, are like titles without merit,
 only betraying tho weakness of the